 If we’re being completely honest, deciding to elope is usually the easy part.
-The challenge we see most couples facing when planning their adventure elopements is how they’re going to announce their elopement plans to their friends and family.
+The challenge I see most couples facing when planning their adventure elopements is how they’re going to announce their elopement plans to their friends and family.
 You know you want to have an elopement, but you’re not sure how your loved ones will take the news.

 Will your friends and family be insulted?
 Will you be burning any bridges?
 It can be difficult to figure out how to tell your family and friends that you’re planning to have an adventure elopement, and that can be a major hurdle for many couples who know in their hearts that they really don’t want to have a large, traditional wedding.

 If you’re having any guests at your elopement, we strongly recommend announcing your plans more broadly in advance.
 Otherwise, there’s a high risk of hurting the feelings of loved ones who weren’t invited — more so because it can look like an attempt to cover the wedding up and keep the adventure elopement a secret than because of disappointment over the lack of an invite itself.

 If you are having an intimate elopement with only you and your boo, the decision can either be easier or tougher, depending on your relationship with your loved ones.
 It can be easier because you don’t have to explain to different parties why you decided to draw the line where you did — the matter of “why parents but no grandparents?”, or “why grandparents but no aunts/uncles?” becomes a moot point.

 That being said, it can also be tougher, as you’re also saying no to those friends or family who are the closest to you.
 I recommend transparency up front in most cases, and I’ve seen that if you let your loved ones see how unabashedly excited you are to elope, they’ll usually get on board.